andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

+Do we need to explain what a near enemy is?

+---

 # Part 1: Failure States / Challenges
 (Patterns?)

 ---

-Do we need to explain what a near enemy is?
+## Discovery

+TBC @andrewharmellaw

+---

+## Delivery

+TBC @gaythu-rajan

 ---